People with Disabilities

 - Wade Rakes, Chief Diversity & Inclusion Officer

 Our workforce reflects the communities we serve.
 We thoughtfully engage diverse talent across the company, preparing these employees for leadership roles, and hire diverse candidates who have a passion for serving our members.
-In total, more than 75 percent of Centene employees are women, and 50 percent of all employees identify as minorities.
+In total, 75 percent of Centene employees are women, and more than 50 percent of all employees identify as people of color.

 Our Approach to Diversity & Inclusion